JorgeUbaldoR/sem3-25-pi-2024_25-G131/docs/template/us-template.md

 # USXXX - YYY

-XXX stands for user Story number and YYY for the user story description. e.g., US006 - Create a Task
+_XXX stands for User Story number and YYY for User Story description (e.g. US006 - Create a Task)_

 ## 1. Requirements Engineering

-*In this section, it is suggested to capture the requirement description and specifications as provided by the client as well as any further clarification on it.
+_In this section, it is suggested to capture the requirement description and specifications as provided by the client as well as any further clarification on it.
 It is also suggested to capture the requirements acceptance criteria and existing dependencies to other requirements.
-At last, identify the involved input and output data and depicted an Actor-System interaction in order to fulfill the requirement.*
+At last, identify the involved input and output data and depicted an Actor-System interaction in order to fulfill the requirement._

 ### 1.1.
 User Story Description

-*Insert here the User Story as described by the client.*
+_Insert here the User Story as described by the client._

 ### 1.2.
 Customer Specifications and Clarifications

-*Insert here any related specification and/or clarification provided by the client together with **your interpretation**.
-When possible, provide a link to such specifications/clarifications.*
+_Insert here any related specification and/or clarification provided by the client together with **your interpretation**.
+When possible, provide a link to such specifications/clarifications._

 ### 1.3.
 Acceptance Criteria

-*Insert here the client acceptance criteria.*
+_Insert here the client acceptance criteria._

 ### 1.4.
 Found out Dependencies

-*Identify here any found out dependency to other US and/or requirements.*
+_Identify here any found out dependency to other US and/or requirements._

 ### 1.5 Input and Output Data

-*Identity here the data to be inputted by the system actor as well as the output data that the system have/needs to present in order to properly support the actor actions.
-Regarding the inputted data, it is suggested to distinguish between typed data and selected data (e.g. from a list)*
+_Identify here the data to be inputted by the system actor as well as the output data that the system has/needs to present in order to properly support the actor actions.
+Regarding the inputted data, it is suggested to distinguish between typed data and selected data (e.g. from a list)_

 ### 1.6.
 System Sequence Diagram (SSD)

-*Insert here a SSD depicting the envisioned Actor-System interactions and throughout which data is inputted and outputted to fulfill the requirement.
-All interactions must be numbered.*
+_Insert here a SSD depicting the envisioned Actor-System interactions and throughout which data is inputted and outputted to fulfill the requirement.
+All interactions must be numbered._

 ![USXXX-SSD](USXXX-SSD.svg)

 ### 1.7 Other Relevant Remarks

-*Use this section to capture other relevant information that is related with this US such as (i) special requirements ; (ii) data and/or technology variations; (iii) how often this US is held.*
+_Use this section to capture other relevant information that is related with this US such as:
+&nbsp; &nbsp; (i) special requirements;
+&nbsp; &nbsp; (ii) data and/or technology variations;
+&nbsp; &nbsp; (iii) how often this US is held._

 ## 2. OO Analysis

 ### 2.1.
 Relevant Domain Model Excerpt
-*In this section, it is suggested to present an excerpt of the domain model that is seen as relevant to fulfill this requirement.*
+_In this section, it is suggested to present an excerpt of the domain model that is seen as relevant to fulfill this requirement._

 ![USXXX-MD](USXXX-MD.svg)

 ### 2.2.
 Other Remarks

-*Use this section to capture some aditional notes/remarks that must be taken into consideration into the design activity.
-In some case, it might be usefull to add other analysis artifacts (e.g. activity or state diagrams).*
+_Use this section to capture some aditional notes/remarks that must be taken into consideration into the design activity.
+In some case, it might be usefull to add other analysis artifacts (e.g. activity or state diagrams)._

 ## 3. Design - User Story Realization